Phat Girlz: Plot

-Jazmin and Tunde begin dating with Jazmin constantly questioning his attraction to her.
-Going as far as to ask him if he is truly interested in her, she wonders why he hasn't tried to sleep with her.
-Tunde tells Jazmin he was trying to be respectful but will gladly sleep with her the next day, due to work obligations but before they consummate their relationship she grows jealous and makes a scene when she sees him having dinner with a beautiful, thin woman; instead of having dinner with a colleague like he told her.
-Tunde reveals the woman was his colleague, but Jazmin, realizing she is too insecure to be comfortable in a relationship with Tunde, breaks up with him and leaves Palm Springs, along with Stacey and Mia.
+Jazmin and Tunde begin dating.
+Jazmin constantly questions his attraction to her, going as far as to ask him why they have not slept together yet if he is truly interested in her.
+Tunde tells Jazmin he was trying to be respectful but will gladly sleep with her the next day due to work obligations that night.
+Before they consummate their relationship, she grows jealous and makes a scene when she sees him having dinner with a thin woman instead of with a colleague like he had told her.
+Tunde reveals the woman is his colleague, but Jazmin, realizing she is too insecure to be comfortable in a relationship with Tunde, breaks up with him and leaves Palm Springs along with Stacey and Mia.

 At home, she is depressed, ignoring phone calls, comforting herself with food and television before having a breakthrough and realizing she is beautiful and worthy of being loved.
-Bursting with new confidence, Jazmin approaches the head buyer of the Bloomfields where she works and shows him her designs.
-Impressed he helps develop Jazmin's fashion line "Thick Madame" becomes popular and is launched worldwide.
+Bursting with new confidence, Jazmin approaches the head buyer of Bloomfeld's where she works and shows him her designs.
+Impressed, he helps develop Jazmin's fashion line "Thick Madame".
+The line becomes popular and is launched worldwide.

-One year later, she travels to Nigeria to apologize to the man she realizes she loves.
+One year later, she travels to Nigeria to apologize to Tunde.
 A woman opens the door holding a baby.
 Jazmin asks if she is Tunde's wife, and the woman agrees.
-Jazmin has the girls go to the taxi because she did not wish to be rejected with an audience.
-She tells Tunde that he has changed her life, and she is sorry she could not accept his love when she had the chance.
-Explaining she could not accept love from someone when she did not love herself and though she still cares for him she is not a "homewrecker" and will not pursue him.
-Tunde clarifies that the woman is a maid, he delivered the baby, and the maid doesn't understand English, and that he is still single.
-He says his prayers have been answered, as he has loved Jazmin all along and they share a passionate kiss.
+When Tunde appears, she tells him that he has changed her life, and she is sorry she could not accept his love when she had the chance.
+Tunde clarifies that the woman is a maid and that he is still single.
+He says his prayers have been answered, as he has loved Jazmin all along, and they share a passionate kiss.
 Stacey also reunites with their partner, and they join Tunde's family for dinner.
-Mia piles food on her plate, stating that she wants to bulk up so she can find a rich Nigerian doctor as well.
-The film ends with Jazmin and Tunde in bed, while Jazmin insists on having the lights on to see every sexy thing on Tunde's body, with the credits ending.
+The film ends with Jazmin and Tunde in bed, with Jazmin insisting on having the lights on when they sleep together.